tcraghu/apm-gitops/README.md

 You must have the following working on your machine from where you want to bootstrap the Flux on a EKS Cluster.

-* You must have access to the repository e.g. this repository.
+* You must have access to the repository e.g., this repository.
 * You must have Git `Personal Access Token` that will be used by Flux.
-* You must working target EKS Cluster.
+* You must have working target EKS Cluster.
-    * If using Fargate only cluster, you must have Fargate profile with selector for Kubernetes `namespace` "flux-system"
+    * If your are using Fargate only cluster, you must have Fargate profile with selector for Kubernetes `namespace` "flux-system"
 * `kubectl` configured to access the EKS Cluster
     * `.kube/config` has the required information to access the cluster.
 * `Flux CLI` [installed](https://fluxcd.io/docs/installation/#install-the-flux-cli).

-* Execute following command to check you have everything needed to run Flux:
+Execute following command to check you have everything needed to run Flux:

     flux check --pre
     ...